Best new vegetable seeds and plants for your garden

-New varieties of vegetable garden seeds are introduced every year.
+New varieties of vegetable garden seeds and starter plants are introduced every year.
 Here are the new veggies that deserve a place in your garden.

 This spring, seed companies have introduced an impressive selection of new vegetable seeds.
 Some of these new vegetable varieties put a new spin on garden favorites.
 Others bring back heirloom selections that have a long history of outstanding garden production.

-Sometimes the best new vegetable seeds offer bigger harvests and better hardiness.
+Sometimes the best new vegetable seeds and plants offer bigger harvests and better hardiness.
 Sometimes the appeal is a different color, or a new variety designed especially for small gardens or container growing.

 The best new vegetable varieties presented here are sure to be among this year’s popular favorites.
-So, gardeners, get your garden plots ready for planting some new vegetable seeds that will product your best harvest ever!
+So, get your garden plots ready for planting some new vegetable seeds and plants that will produce your best harvest ever!

 Do you live in a colder climate?
 Many types of vegetable garden plants, such as tomatoes and peppers, take a long time to mature.
 That means getting a jump-start on your seed starting (before your last frost date) can really increase your garden yields.
 Fortunately, it’s not difficult to start seeds under grow lights or in a greenhouse.